 Your favourite spot in Athens?

-When in Athens, I always go to Anafiotika which is the old area under the Acropolis, a visit to Bar 360 in Monastiraki with awesome views of the Acropolis.
+When in Athens, I always go to Anafiotika which is the old area under the Acropolis, and a visit to Bar 360 in Monastiraki with awesome views of the Acropolis.
 I love Cafe Noel – you need to go and you will understand why.
 So different and chic.
-A walk through the Flea Market at Monastiraki for traditional greek wares and I love going to The Clumsies for their awesome cocktails.
+A walk through the Flea Market at Monastiraki for traditional Greek wares and I love going to The Clumsies for their awesome cocktails.
 A visit to Glyfada for its chic boutiques and cafes and private beaches are also a must.

 Post- COVID you are also planning on launching tours around France and Greece.
 Tell us more.

 I am super excited about my tours to Greece and France.
 COVID has put a hold on these for now but I am hoping to start my French Cargo Paris Tour in September 2021 and my Greek tours to Crete, Athens and Corfu the year after.
 These trips are for ladies that want to create memories that will last a lifetime.
-The Paris tour will include seven nights accommodation, shopping in Parisian boutiques, visiting the famous flea markets, a trip to Reims, for champagne and lunch, and lunch and dinners at Parisian Cafes and high tea at the Ritz.
+The Paris tour will include seven nights of accommodation, shopping in Parisian boutiques, visiting the famous flea markets, a trip to Reims, for champagne and lunch, and lunch and dinners at Parisian Cafes and high tea at the Ritz.
 The tour will also include a tour of Montmartre with our own personal guide.
 For the Greek tour, I am planning two tours for 2022 – Athens/Crete and Athens/Corfu.
 The tours will include accommodation, transfers and trips to famous beaches, restaurants, cafes, bars, and visits to artisans and hands-on workshops.

 What do you always pack when you travel?

-A change of comfortable clothes for the long aeroplane ride so that I arrive fresh and ready, my moisturiser and a comfortable pair of shoes.
+A change of comfortable clothes for the long airplane ride so that I arrive fresh and ready, my moisturiser and a comfortable pair of shoes.
 I always try to pack light so that I always have room to buy a couple of things (usually it’s shoes from Greece – as they have the best shoes.)